mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The sender of a Remove message generates it as as follows:

 * Generate a fresh leaf key pair
-* Compute its direct path in the current ratchet tree, starting from the removed leaf
+* Compute its direct path in the current ratchet tree, as if performing an update operation, replacing the removed leaf with the freshly generated one.

-An existing participant receiving a Remove message first verifies the signature on the message, then verifies its identity proof against the identity tree held by the participant.
-The participant then updates its state as follows:
+An existing participant receiving a Remove message creates a provisional group state by modifying a copy of the current group state as follows:

 * Update the roster by setting the credential in the removed slot to the null optional value